dask/dask-blog/_posts/2019-09-24-dask-hyperparam-opt.md

 Hyperband balances these two extremes by sweeping over how frequently models are stopped.
-This sweep allows a mathematical proof that Hyperband will find the best model possible with a minimal number of `partial_fit` calls.[^qual]
+This sweep allows a mathematical proof that Hyperband will find the best model possible with minimal `partial_fit` calls[^qual].

 [^qual]:More accurately, Hyperband will find close to the best model possible with $N$ `partial_fit` calls in expected score with high probability, where "close" means "within log terms of the upper bound on score".
 For details, see Corollary 1 of the [corresponding paper][hyperband-paper] or Theorem 5 of [Hyperband's paper][hyperband-paper].

-That's the intuition for Hyperband, and a very informal description of the paper's main result.
-But how well does it perform?
+Hyperband has significant parallelism because it has two "embarrassingly parallel" for-loops -- Dask can exploit this.
+Hyperband has been implemented in Dask, specifically in Dask's machine library Dask-ML.

+How well does it perform?
+Let's illustrate via example.
+Some setup is required before the performance comparison in *[Performance](#performance)*.

 ## Example